Arts and Culture

 Snr Art Exhibition & Art Auction resulting in artworks in community - eg WINZ

 Permanent Art Collection

 All students at Papanui High are invited to take part in the Polyfest group each year.
 Although the content of this is based around Pacific Island song, dance and values Papanui prides itself on the inclusiveness of all cultures joining in.
 This performance opportunity is run by SPACPAC Canterbury and is usually held in the second week of March, at an outdoor venue.
 The day is filled with Pasifika entertainment, food and products.
-Students rehearse in lunch times and after school as well as attend one weekend intensive.
+Students rehearse at lunchtimes and after school as well as attend a weekend intensive.
 The students have the opportunity to perform at a Fia Fia night in the school hall 3 days prior to the Polyfest.